 Big data platforms

 Big data analytics is extensively used in the technology business for business intelligence and customer behavior analytics for higher personalization.
 It is one of the general use of services in the present day.
-Big data analytics environments like Tableau, PowerBI, Hadoop require the extremely high computational ability on end computing machines.
-The connected database may be stored at the third-party cloud.
+Big data analytics environments like Tableau, PowerBI, and Hadoop require the extremely high computational ability on end computing machines.
+The connected database may be stored in the third-party cloud.

 Companies can also strategically orchestrate the deployment containers on a specific cloud come beating platform.
 It is possible to strategically transfer a few computationally intensive microservices (from the entire bag of application software) to third-party cloud computing resources and storage.
 You can decide to keep the core applications on the on-premise deployment environment.

 Users may take a deep dive into a particular use case-specific user journey.
 If that microservice is used, APIs can hit the calls on third-party clouds to fetch the data and info relayed on the mobile and web app.
-In case, a user makes use of the application in a way that doesn’t require high-end functionalities like processing or AR/VR content retrieval come into play.
+In case, a user makes use of the application in a way that doesn’t require high-end functionalities like processing or AR/VR content retrieval to come into play.
 There is no load on the third-party cloud, otherwise.

 Another way of strategizing your hybrid cloud infrastructure is to orchestrate several containers of the deployment of your services with conditions on application load capacity.
 For instance, if the complete mobile app is concurrently hosting over one lac users at a time.
 The surplus of users from here on will be diverted to the same instance of external deployment on the third-party cloud.
-When the number dynamically lowered down, the default services underuse remain the on-premise resources.
+When the number is dynamically lowered down, the default services underuse remain the on-premise resources.